VPDC

 Vaccine Recommendations

-• CDC recommends routine diphtheria vaccination across the lifespan.
+• ACIP recommends routine diphtheria vaccination across the lifespan.
 Children younger than 7 years of age should receive DTaP (diphtheria, tetanus, acellular pertussis), while older children and adults receive Tdap (tetanus, diphtheria, acellular pertussis) or Td.
 See the table below for a list of diphtheria-containing vaccines and the recommended schedules.

 • Multiple combination vaccines containing diphtheria are available for use.
 Use of combination vaccines are also useful in reducing the number of injections in a single visit.